ssenhouse/Project1/README.md

 * source market data on investment assets from yahoo finance allowing us to quickly create a universe to choose assets[https://github.com/ranaroussi/yfinance]

 # Results
 To illustrate the results of our model, we ran scenerios to understand the extremes of the model.
-Specifically, if we are to maximize returns based on the client's risk aversion, how do our results in our porfolio change.
+Specifically, if we are to maximize returns based on the client's risk aversion, how do our results in our porfolio change when the client risk tolerance is changed.

 ## Risk Avoidant Client
 Based on our questionaire, the risk avoidant client would have entered all '1' for the question.
 As a result the model returned a porfolio that has low returns and low risk.